Optimizing Context-Enhanced Relational Joins: Conclusion

 \subsubsection{SIMD Vectorization}

 Executing linear algebra operations such as cosine distance over dense vectors is compute-intensive and involves repeated operations over every vector embedding element.
 Since operations such as sum are repeated over every element of the logical vector, it is a natural fit for using single-instruction multiple-data instructions (SIMD).
-We use SIMD vectorization supported by hardware to speed up the arithmetic operations using fewer processing cycles using specialized registers and compute units, in conjunction with data-parallel partitioning for multi-core operator execution.
+We use SIMD vectorization supported by hardware to speed up the arithmetic operations using fewer processing cycles using specialized registers and compute units, in conjunction with data-parallel partitioning for multi-core operator execution. \Rthree{We also show that physical optimizations do not come for free and can be underutilized due to bad logical plans, emphasizing the additive performance proposed optimization steps.}